mui/material-ui/docs/src/pages/components/selects/selects-de.md

 {{"demo": "pages/components/selects/SimpleSelect.js"}}

+## Advanced features

+The Select component is meant to be interchangeable with a native `<select>` element.

+If you are looking for more advanced features, like combobox, multiselect, autocomplete, async or creatable support, head to the [`Autocomplete` component](/components/autocomplete/).
+It's also meant to be an improved version of the "react-select" package.

-## Native Auswahl
+## Native Select

-Da die Benutzererfahrung auf mobilen Geräten durch die native Auswahl der Plattform verbessert werden kann, erlauben wir ein solches Muster.
+As the user experience can be improved on mobile using the native select of the platform, we allow such pattern.

 {{"demo": "pages/components/selects/NativeSelects.js"}}

-## Text Felder (Text Fields)
+## Text Fields

 Die `TextField` Wrapper-Komponente ist ein vollständiges Formularsteuerelement, das eine Beschriftung, Eingabe und Hilfetext enthält.
-Ein Beispiel für den Auswahlmodus [in diesem Abschnitt](/components/text-fields/#select).
+You can find an example with the select mode [in this section](/components/text-fields/#select).

-## Benutzerdefinierte Auswahl
+## Customized selects

 Hier sind einige Beispiele, wie man die Komponente anpassen kann.
 Mehr dazu erfahren Sie auf der [Überschreibungsdokumentationsseite](/customization/components/).

-Der erste Schritt besteht darin, die `InputBase` Komponente zu formatieren.
-Anschließend können Sie es entweder direkt als Textfeld verwenden oder der Eigenschaft select `input` zuweisen, um ein Feld `select` zu erhalten.
+The first step is to style the `InputBase` component.
+Once it's styled, you can either use it directly as a text field or provide it to the select `input` property to have a `select` field.

 {{"demo": "pages/components/selects/CustomizedSelects.js"}}

-## Mehrfach Auswahl
+## Multiple Select

 The `Select` component can handle multiple selections.
 It's enabled with the `multiple` property.

 Like with the single selection, you can pull out the new value by accessing `event.target.value` in the `onChange` callback.
-Es ist immer ein Array.
+It's always an array.

 {{"demo": "pages/components/selects/MultipleSelect.js"}}

-## Kontrollierte Auswahl
+## Controlled Open Select

 {{"demo": "pages/components/selects/ControlledOpenSelect.js"}}

-## Mit einem Dialog
+## With a Dialog

-Während es von der Material Design-Spezifikation nicht empfohlen wird, können Sie eine Auswahl innerhalb eines Dialogfelds verwenden.
+While it's discouraged by the Material Design specification, you can use a select inside a dialog.

 {{"demo": "pages/components/selects/DialogSelect.js"}}

-## Gruppierung
+## Grouping

 Display categories with the `ListSubheader` component or the native `<optgroup>` element.